w3security/cli/help/cli-commands/iac-describe.md

 **1**: drifts or unmanaged resources found\
 **2**: failure

-## Configure the Snyk CLI
+## Configure the w3security CLI

-You can use environment variables and set variables for connecting with the Snyk API; see [Configure the Snyk CLI](https://docs.w3security.io/w3security-cli/configure-the-w3security-cli)
+You can use environment variables and set variables for connecting with the w3security API; see [Configure the w3security CLI](https://docs.w3security.io/w3security-cli/configure-the-w3security-cli)

 ## Configure the Terraform provider